 Blending methods to boost the added value of the deliverables.

 CVA strives to provide an optimal response to its clients’ needs while controlling costs.

-Drones and light aircraft enable easier, faster implementation in any environment.
+Drones enable easier, faster implementation in any environment.

 Combining the best experts with high-tech materials and software to develop highly competitive methods.

 Geotechnical evaluation: geological mapping of a linear distance stretching thousands of kilometres

 “In the space of a few months we ran a thrilling research and innovation project that has now been used in pilots in a range of geological contexts.
 Our teams had the seed of the idea less than a year ago, and the result is already up and running in a large-scale commercial project!”